evershopcommerce/evershop/packages/postgres-query-builder/README.md

 ```
 ## Security

 All user provided data will be escaped.
-Please check [this](https://github.com/mysqljs/mysql#escaping-query-values) for more detail.